 Market making bots

-Placing buys and sell orders on a single exchange, making a profit off the price movement.
+Placing buy and sell orders on a single exchange, profiting from the price movement.

 There are many versions of crypto trading bots claiming to be profitable, but some of the most established and used are: